Iron needs of babies and children

 Full-term babies are born with a reserve of iron, which comes from their mother’s blood while they are in the womb.

-For the first 6 months of life, breastfed babies will get what they need from their mother’s milk.
+For the first 6 months, breastfed babies will get what they need from their mother’s milk.
 However, waiting too long after 6 months to introduce other foods increases your baby’s risk of iron deficiency.
 If breastfeeding is not an option, use a store-bought iron-fortified infant formula for the first 12 months.
 The formula should be cow’s milk-based.

 Once babies start eating solid foods, the amount of iron they need depends on their age.
 The Recommended Dietary Allowance (RDA) is the amount a person needs every day to stay healthy.